Will Pakistan’s inflation crisis bring down Imran Khan?

 The weight of the economic crisis is now catching up with Khan.
 "The country has already been bankrupt for more than two years," Bengali said.
 "We are a debt-ridden economy, constantly surviving on loans.
 There is a pattern now behind every program: We run out of money, we can't pay our loans, we go to the IMF to repay.
 There need to be political and structural changes so that this pattern breaks."

-Disclaimer: This article first appeared on Foreign Policy, and is published by special syndication arrangement.
+Disclaimer: This article first appeared on Foreign Policy, and is edited and published by special syndication arrangement.